-Products with 5-HTP (short for 5-hydroxytryptophan) are promoted for a variety of conditions, including depression, anxiety, appetite control, fibromyalgia, and sleep disorders.
-The human body makes 5-HTP from the amino acid tryptophan, but 5-HTP can also be produced commercially by extracting it from the seeds of the Griffonia simplicifolia plant.
-The body converts 5-HTP into serotonin, a substance that serves many functions related to mood, sleep, appetite, and pain sensation.
+5-HTP (short for 5-hydroxytryptophan) is a substance made by the human body from the amino acid tryptophan.
+5-HTP also can be extracted from the seeds of the Griffonia simplicifolia plant.
+Whether it’s produced by the body itself or consumed in the form of a dietary supplement, the body converts 5-HTP to the neurotransmitter serotonin, a chemical that serves many functions related to mood, sleep, appetite, and pain sensation.

-5-HTP supplements have been associated with a serious health condition called eosinophilia myalgia syndrome (EMS), but this is likely due to a contaminant in the products.
-A small number of cases were reported, but it turned out to be L-tryptophan supplements that were associated with the EMS, and FDA pulled those products from the market.
-If you experience any adverse events after taking products containing either 5-HTP or L-tryptophan, immediately see your doctor.
-Also, if you are taking any medications for depression, high blood pressure, and/or diabetes, talk with your doctor about potential interactions with 5-HTP supplements.
+5-HTP supplements have been associated with a serious health condition called eosinophilia myalgia syndrome (EMS), but it turned out to be linked to L-tryptophan in the supplements, and FDA pulled the products in question from the market.
+However, if you experience any adverse events after taking supplements containing either 5-HTP or L-tryptophan, immediately see your doctor.

 Is 5-HTP safe for use by Military Service Members?

 5-HTP is not prohibited for use by Military Service Members, and it should not cause a positive result on a routine military drug test.
 However, 5-HTP can cause drowsiness, so it is of potential concern especially for those on flight duty.
 If you’re on flight duty, follow the guidance of your flight surgeon regarding supplement use.